atomist-skills/github-auto-merge-skill/README.md

 <!---atomist-skill-readme:start--->

-Automatically merge pull requests on GitHub based on assigned labels.
-Required reviews and checks settings configured in the repository on GitHub are used as the rules for auto merging.

-This approach makes is easy for pull request authors, or anyone with permissions in the repository, to flag a pull request for auto-merge simply by adding a label.
-The merge option can also be set with a label on the pull request.
+When a new pull request is created, this skill will automatically apply the default auto-merge policy and method labels, if set.
+The labels can be changed on the pull request to modify the policy or merge method for auto-merge.

+Once the requirements for auto-merging have been met, the pull request will be merged with the merge method defined for the pull request.

+### **Enabling auto-merge**

+To enable auto-merging, one of the auto-merge policy labels must be added to the pull request.
+Set the default auto-merge policy and method in order for this skill to automatically apply the labels to new pull requests raised.

+**Auto-merge policy labels:**

+- `auto-merge:on-approve`
+- `auto-merge:on-check-success`

+**Auto-merge method labels:**

+- `auto-merge-method:merge`
+- `auto-merge-method:rebase`
+- `auto-merge-method:squash`

+The labels are automatically added to and removed from the repository depending on its settings.
+For example, disabling the *rebase* merge method in the repository settings on GitHub will automatically remove the label.

 ## Configuration

-### Enable Auto-Merge

-To enable auto-merging, one the following labels needs to be assigned to the pull request:

- * `auto-merge:on-approve` triggers auto-merge if all requested reviews are approved and all status checks are green
- * `auto-merge:on-check-success` triggers auto-merge if all status checks are green
+---

-### Default Auto-merge Policy
+### Default auto-merge policy

 To set the default policy to use when auto-merging pull requests when no explicit auto-merge label is applied to the pull request, select one of the options.

+- **On successful reviews and status checks** — Triggers auto-merge if all requested reviews are approved and all status checks are green.
+Note: there must be at least one check in order for this auto-merge policy to be met.
+- **On successful status checks** — Triggers auto-merge if all status checks are green.

-### Default Auto-merge Method
+### Default auto-merge method

-To specify the desired merge method, one of the following optional labels can be used:
+To specify the default merge method, select one of the these labels:

- * `auto-merge-method:merge`
- * `auto-merge-method:rebase`
- * `auto-merge-method:squash`
+- **Merge commit**
+- **Squash and merge**
+- **Rebase and merge**

-### Repositories
+### Which repositories

 By default, this skill will be enabled for all repositories in all organizations you have connected.
 To restrict the organizations or specific repositories on which the skill will run, you can explicitly choose organization(s) and repositories.

-### Label Management

-The labels are automatically added to and removed from the repository depending on its settings.
-For example, disabling the _rebase_ merge method in the repository settings will automatically remove the label.

 <!---atomist-skill-readme:end--->